 There will always be a certain amount of base stress in our lives...the key here is to manage the effect it has on us, gradually growing our resilience so the impact on our mind and body is much reduced.
 Cultivating the ability to not let little things get the better of us can take time, but it is worth the effort for the positive impact on our wellbeing.
 The more tools we have in our de=stress toolbox, the better equipped we are to reduce the level of stress we feel and for how long we let things upset us.
 In other words we want to work on the speed at which we reclaim a calm, balanced state, from when we are feeling tense.

 There are many different breathing techniques to help disperse stress and tension in your body.
 Simply stopping and becoming aware whether you are remembering to breathe when feeling uptight is a good start!
 We often begin shallow breathing when we are focused instead upon the 'something' which has set off our stress response.
 Try to breath deep into one's belly rather than just into the chest cavity.
 Breath in to the count of four, hold for four, and breathe out to four.
+When we focus on breathing in slowly and deeply, we send a message to our brain that we are choosing to move out of a stressed or productive mode and into a more relaxed state.

 Butterfly Breathing Technique